napari/napari-workshop-template/napari-workshops/intro_napari_GUI.md

 Multiple different layer types, e.g. image and points, can be saved to a single `.svg` file, which can be convenient for use in a vector graphics program or for web.
-* Select more than one layer and use the File menu or Command+S(Mac) / Control+S(Windows), then in the dialog dropdown menu ensure `napari-svg` is selected, give the file a name, and save.
+* Select more than one layer and use the File menu or Command+S (Mac) / Control+S (Windows and Linux),

+then in the dialog dropdown menu ensure `napari SVG` is selected, give the file a name, and save.

     ```{important}
     The output file will not be openable in napari!